RSO9192/RSO9192/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" /> </h1>
 <p align="left">

 I am currently working for FAO where I also develop tools for scientific visualization and interpretation of climate data.
-You can check out[CHAT](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-) for an example.
+You can check out [CHAT](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-) for an example.